freenas/freenas-docs/userguide/sharing.rst

   :menuselection:`Services --> SMB`.

-* When the :guilabel:`Browsable to Network Clients` box is checked (the default), the share will be visible in the server's browse list.
-If the share is is flagged as a :guilabel:`home share`, unchecking this box will hide the [homes] share so that only the dynamically generated home share with the authenticated user's name will be visible (in contrast with [homes] and [<username>] both being visible).
+* When the :guilabel:`Browsable to Network Clients` box is checked (the default), the share is visible when the user lists the available shares through Windows File Explorer or through the *net view* command.
+If the

-  The presence of a share in a user's browse list does not grant the user
+  share is flagged as a :guilabel:`home share`, unchecking this box hides the *homes* share so that only the dynamically generated home share with the authenticated username will be visible (in contrast with a share named *homes* and the dynamically-generated home share both being visible).
-  read or write permissions on the share.
-Users are still able to directly access and map shares that are not visible in the browse list by using the share's UNC path.
-Hence, this option is of limited security utility.
+  Users are not automatically granted read or write permissions on browsable shares.
+This option provides no real security because shares that are not visible in Windows File Explorer can still be accessed with a *UNC* path.

 * If some files on a shared volume should be hidden and inaccessible to users, put a *veto files=* line in the